tolicodes/tolidates/README.md

 | ![Photo 27](/photos/27.jpeg) | ![Photo 28](/photos/28.jpeg) |
 | ![Photo 29](/photos/29.jpeg) |                             |

 ## Inspiration
 Welcome to toli.love, where love meets creativity meets quirky autism.
 Inspired by [Mati Roy](https://www.facebook.com/mati.roy.09)'s groundbreaking idea of offering a [bounty](https://matiroy.com/writings/My-dating-profile.html) for finding a primary partner, I've decided to embark on a similar journey.
 Join me in this unique experiment of love and connection.

+## 👻 Legaleze - Spirit of the Agreement
+This arrangement is fundamentally based on trust, and while it is not immune to loopholes, our goal is to create a trusting environment that fosters high-quality, compatible connections.
+Profit sharing is designed to incentivize the matchmaker to remain a supportive presence in our lives, promoting both our personal development and financial prosperity.
+The agreement is deemed fulfilled when both my partner and I agree that its essence has been respected.
+For me, integrity is crucial, and I seek a partner who values their word as highly.
+The protection for the matchmaker is the social consequence of failing to honor our commitment in spirit, which could damage our standing within our social circle.

+The "spirit" of the bounty agreement takes on greater significance given my polyamorous lifestyle.
+A decade ago, my perspective on relationships was black and white: you experience sexual and romantic attraction, become partners, cohabit, merge finances, marry, get a dog, and maybe start a family.
+Over time, my views evolved from a black and white outlook to a multidimensional rainbow of possibilities.
+Even with sexuality, I don't fit neatly into categories like heterosexual, homosexual, or even bisexual.
+My feelings towards men completely differ from those towards women, embodying a unique form of attraction that eludes precise definition.
+Even amongst girls, my emotions and desires have a unique manifestation.

+Currently, I am in a relationship that hasn't been formally defined, akin to relationship anarchy.
+My partner maintains two other significant relationships and several lesser ones, each with its own dynamics.
+We also go to play parties, where relationships may last only a few hours.
+We share a lot but diverge on some desires.
+I aspire to live together, share finances, and pursue joint future objectives—desires not shared by her at this moment.
+Nonetheless, I strongly cherish our relationship, our mutual humor, support, and amazing sexual chemistry, including our shared kinks and general adventurousness.
+Every relationship I have is unique and irreplaceable.

+For the purpose of the agreement, I will restrict the payout to a single individual, identified as my "primary partner," a status we will jointly decide upon after a year.
+The best definition I have is "the most significant long term relationship in my life"